Sneethan/the-seekret/bot/README.md

-# JobBot - Discord Bot Version
+# The Seekret - Discord Bot Version

 A Discord bot implementation that monitors SEEK job listings and provides interactive job notifications with save and reminder functionality.